 This website has a popular facebook page also called Provence Living, www.facebook.com/provenceliving.
 We get lots of requests to share other peoples’/associations’/businesses’ information on it because of our reach (in high numbers).
 But I just want to clarify what this page and website are about because sometimes people misunderstand.
-It is not about selling houses, or publicising every local event, or advertising summer rentals.
-Sometimes we share friends’ “for sale” items that include homes but this is not the main goal.
+For the moment we are not selling advertising.
+The site is an anglophone visitors’ and residents’ information blog highlighing local experiences in cuisine, sights, services, and what you’ll find in surrounding villages.

 Provence Living is about sharing what is important in life and in rural Southern France and in particular, Cotignac.
 What’s important may be relative to different cultures but here it is: a great, low-key lifestyle geared around good weather, having clean water, pollution free nature, beautiful scenery, bringing together interesting people who love to share and are generous with their time which in turn churns out fabulous food, a variety of cooking methods, quality wines and time spent sharing outdoor entertainment.
 But it’s also about sharing what we know about how the French live.
 We are under their laws and cultural norms.
 We accept them and try our best to assimilate with them, learn their language, and take in the best of their traditions and joie de vivre.
 Provence Living is not about the newest technological gadgets for travelling, designer clothing or expensive interior decorations.
 Luxury is great on the odd occasion but it’s not a popular lifestyle here in the Var (see the Côte d’Azur for that kind of stuff).
 We try and share what’s useful, fun and affordable (with an occasional splash-out treat that might be merited), discoveries that may sometimes be delicious and other times just beautiful, like a glass of quality, chilled rosé sipped on the top of the Bessillon mountain overlooking a picturesque sunset (violins, please), or just cool photos of what can be seen here on a daily basis.
 Continue reading Provence Living – what’s it all about?